Computational-Imaging-RU/Coherent-Speckle-MC/README.md

-# Monte-Carlo based efficient Image reconstruction in coherent imaging with speckle noise
+# Monte-Carlo based efficient image reconstruction in coherent imaging with speckle noise

 ## Preview
 #### There are 4 python files in this repo.
 The test data is under the /data/ folder.